wkumari/draft-wkumari-rfc8110-to-ieee/draft-wkumari-rfc8110-to-ieee.md

 RFC8110 describes Opportunistic Wireless Encryption (OWE), a mode that allows unauthenticated clients to connect to a network using encrypted traffic.
-This document notes that ongoing maintenance and further development of the protocol will occur in the IEEE.
+This document transfers the ongoing maintenance and further development of the protocol to the IEEE 802.11 Working Group.

+This documents updates RFC8110 by noting that future work on the protocol described in RFC8110 will occur in the IEEE 802.11 Working Group.

 --- middle

 # Introduction

 {{RFC8110}} describes Opportunistic Wireless Encryption (OWE), a mode of opportunistic security {{RFC7435}} for IEEE Std 802.11 that provides encryption of the wireless medium without authentication.

-At the time of development, IEEE had an "all or nothing" view of authentication in key exchange protocols to secure {{IEEE_802.11}}.
-Since OWE fell in between those extremes, IEEE declined to pursue it and IETF published {{RFC8110}} as a result.

-Since publication, RFC8110 (certified in the Wi-Fi Alliance as "{{Wi-Fi_Enhanced_Open}}") has been widely implemented and deployed.
+Since publication, {{RFC8110}} (also known as "{{Wi-Fi Enhanced Open}}") has been widely implemented and deployed.

-As a result of this deployment and acceptance in the market place, IEEE has changed its view and has opened up to the definition of unauthenticated encryption protocols in {{IEEE_802.11}}.
+At the request of {{IEEE_802.11}}, in order to allow for ongoing maintenance and further development of the protocol, and to ensure that the protocol remains in sync with the IEEE protocols, this document notes that future work on the protocol described in RFC8110 will now occur in {{IEEE 802.11}}.

 # Transfer of Maintenance